Flu Vaccines for Children Under 2

 More serious side effects are rare, but your child could be allergic to the shot.
 Signs of allergic reaction to a flu vaccine include:

 If you see any of these signs, get emergency help.

 Flu vaccines for children may not be safe for everyone.
-Your pediatrician may not want to vaccinate your child if he or she
+Your child’s doctor may not want to give her a shot if she:

 - Has had severe allergic reactions to past flu vaccines

 Many parents worry about giving their young child a flu vaccine.
-Some flu vaccines contain a preservative called thimerosal.
-Some people believe this preservative might be linked with developmental disorders in children.
-However, studies have not found any connection.
-But if you are concerned, you can ask your child's pediatrician if your child can receive a flu vaccine that doesn't contain thimerosal.
-Keep in mind: there are limited supplies of thimerosal-free shots.
-If your child is older than age 2, he or she may receive the nasal spray vaccine, which doesn't contain thimerosol.
+Some contain thimerosal, an ingredient that keeps them from going bad.
+Some people think there’s a link between it and developmental disorders in children.
+But studies haven’t found a connection.
+If you’re worried, ask your child's doctor about a vaccine that doesn't have thimerosal.
+They exist, but supplies are limited.
+If your child is older than 2, she can get the nasal spray vaccine, which doesn't have it.

 Flu vaccines for children are some of the safest medicines we have.
-Although you may not like the idea of your child getting yet another vaccine, you have to weigh the very small chance of a side effect with the much more serious risks of actually getting the flu.
-Remember: it is always better to prevent an illness than to treat it.
+You may not like the idea of your child getting yet another shot, but you have to weigh the very small chance of a side effect with the much more serious risks of actually getting the flu.
+It’s always better to prevent an illness than to treat it.